-If your family will be visiting British Columbia in October and you're looking for Halloween activities in Vancouver to do with your kids, look no further.
-Vancouver celebrates Halloween with many attractions designed for toddlers to teens.
+When your family visits British Columbia in October and you're looking for Halloween activities in the Vancouver area, you'll be happy to know that Vancouver celebrates Halloween with many attractions designed for toddlers to teens.
 Many events encourage kids to come in costume and join in the fun.
 There are pumpkin patches, fright nights for the older kids, and even a ghost train to ride.

 For many Vancouverites, it wouldn't be Halloween without at least one trip to Fright Nights at the Pacific National Exhibition (PNE).
 The PNE Playland's Halloween extravaganza includes multiple haunted houses, scary rides, and live performances.
-At this Vancouver Halloween attraction for kids, parents should be aware that some of the haunted fun is genuinely scary (plus Fright Nights does happen at night).
+At this Vancouver Halloween attraction for kids, parents should be aware that some of the nighttime haunted fun is genuinely scary.
 Use discretion with kids 12 and younger.
 Tweens and teens, though, will love the thrills!

-Note: Fright Nights is not recommended for children 12 and younger, guests 65 and older, guests with sensitivity to strobe lighting, guests with high blood pressure, and pregnant women.
+Fright Nights is also not recommended for guests 65 and older, guests with sensitivity to strobe lighting, guests with high blood pressure, and pregnant women.
 No guest costumes or painted faces are allowed.

 Located just 20 minutes south of Vancouver, Richmond Country Farm is the area's most famous pumpkin patch.
-The farm also includes a corn maze, live music from the farm band, an animal farm, buildings from Transylvania, costumed entertainers like Polly Pumpkin and Strawberry Shortcake, and more.
+The farm activities include a corn maze, live music from the farm band, an animal farm, buildings from Transylvania, costumed entertainers like Polly Pumpkin and Strawberry Shortcake, and more.
 You'll ride to the pumpkin patch on a hay wagon past scenic ponds and waterfalls.
 This Halloween destination geared to kids is perfect for the whole family.
 Guests of all ages look forward to the fresh, crisp BC-grown Spartan Apple at the end.

 The most popular—and perhaps the best—Halloween activity in Vancouver for kids is the Stanley Park Ghost Train.
-Stanley Park's Miniature Train transforms into the Ghost Train, taking riders on a surprising and fright-free journey through the forest, where live-action scenes are brought to life by amazing performance artists.
+Stanley Park's kid-sized train transforms into the Ghost Train, taking riders on a surprising and fright-free journey through the forest, where live-action scenes are brought to life by amazing performance artists.
 In addition to the Ghost Train ride, the attraction includes a haunted maze, pumpkin patch, crafts, and face-painting.
 All ages will enjoy the Ghost Train and other activities but it's most appropriate for children 2 to 10 years of age.

-The Downtown Vancouver Halloween Parade and Expo hosts this annual family-friendly parade with usual attendance around 100,000 in mid-October.
+The Downtown Vancouver Halloween Parade and Expo host this annual family-friendly parade with a usual attendance of around 100,000 in mid-October.
 The several-day expo features hundreds of cos-players in costumes from film, comics, anime, and video games.
 There are also food trucks, vendors, artists, and live performers.
-There's no blood or gore at the parade, and scary costumes are prohibited so toddlers will love it.
+There's no blood or gore at the parade, and scary costumes are prohibited so toddlers will love it, too.

-One of the top Halloween activities in Vancouver for kids, Burnaby Village is an outdoor museum that recreates life in the early 1900s, complete with shops, trams, and a 1912 wooden carousel.
-The museum celebrates Halloween with trick-or-treating, carousel rides, games, ice cream, and a chance for the kids to explore the grounds in costume.
+One of the top Halloween activities in Vancouver for kids, Burnaby Village, is an outdoor museum that recreates life in the early 1900s, complete with shops, trams, and a 1912 wooden carousel.
+The museum celebrates Halloween at night with trick-or-treating, carousel rides, games, ice cream, and a chance for the kids to explore the grounds in costume.
 The whole family will enjoy this outing but its ideal for children 3 to 10.
 Tickets are available at the gate and online.

 This kid-friendly Halloween event at the gorgeous VanDusen Botanical Garden turns the garden into a "glowing" nighttime whimsical wonderland with light displays, decorations, and incredible carved pumpkin characters made by award-winning carvers.
-Kids are encouraged to get into the spirit by wearing costumes.
+Kids of all ages are encouraged to get into the spirit by wearing costumes.

-One of the few free Halloween activities in Vancouver for kids, the annual Halloweenie party at Granville Island's famous Kids Market includes a Halloween crafts and games.
+One of the few free Halloween activities in Vancouver for kids, the annual Halloweenie party at Granville Island's famous Kids Market includes Halloween crafts and games.
 Kids who come in costume are treated to a free hot dog and beverage.
 All ages will enjoy the fun but little ones, ages 1 to 8, will enjoy it the most.

 For most kids, the best Halloween activity in Vancouver is trick-or-treating on Halloween night.
 Almost every Vancouver neighborhood welcomes trick-or-treaters.
 However, if you're in an area that isn't trick-or-treat friendly, take the kids to Trinity Street (also famous for its Christmas light displays) or to one of the free trick-or-treat events around town.